 - She is Garfield's STEM Coordinator and works to enhance STEM education and opportunities in her school and throughout the state.

 - She is currently seeking her doctorate in education.
 Her dissertation focus includes how schools can create opportunities for families to interact with STEM in a low-stakes environment in order to influence a disposition for STEM and measuring the impacts of these experiences on families’ and students’ perception of STEM in terms of STEM identity, STEM habitus and STEM interest.

 Sarah Foster, Founder and President of STEM Like a Girl

-- Founded STEM Like a Girl in 2017 with the goal to introduce young girls to exciting, fun, and rewarding activities in science, technology, engineering, and math (STEM)
+- Sarah founded STEM Like a Girl in 2017 with the goal to introduce young girls to exciting, fun, and rewarding activities in science, technology, engineering, and math (STEM).

-- Has an undergraduate degree in Chemical Engineering from Bucknell University and a masters in biomedical engineering from Boston University
+- She has an undergraduate degree in Chemical Engineering from Bucknell University and a masters in biomedical engineering from Boston University.

-- Worked as a Research and Development Engineer in the biotech field
+- In the field, Sarah worked as a Research and Development Engineer in biotech.

 - Sarah is passionate about educating youth, specifically girls, and their families in STEM activities and hopes to inspire the next generation of scientists and engineers.